A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: : A globally convergent method for computing B-stationary points of

 \begin{mylemma} Regard the {\MPEC}~\eqref{eq:mpec} and the corresponding $\mathrm{Reg}(\tau)$ in ~\ref{eq:mpec_scholtes} for some $\tau>0$.
 If $\mathrm{Reg}(\tau)$ is infeasible then the same holds for the {\MPEC}~\eqref{eq:mpec}. \end{mylemma} \textit{Proof.} This follows from the fact that the feasible set of $\mathrm{Reg}(\tau)$ is a superset of~$\Omega$.

 On the other hand, if \ref{eq:mpec_scholtes} is feasible for all $\tau$, then also the {\MPEC}~\eqref{eq:mpec} is feasible as well.
-We expect that if $\tau^k$ is sufficiently small, then the feasible set of $\mathrm{LPEC}(x^*(\tau^k),\rho)$ is locally a good approximation of the original feasible set, and can help identifying a feasible BNLP. { Algorithm~\ref{alg:phase_i} details such a procedure.
-Before going into details, we illustrate how an {\LPCC} solution may fail or succeed in identifying a feasible BNLP for different values of $\tau$. } \begin{myexample} Consider the following {\MPEC}:
+We expect that if $\tau^k$ is sufficiently small, then the feasible set of $\mathrm{LPEC}(x^*(\tau^k),\rho)$ is locally a good approximation of the original feasible set, and can help identifying a feasible BNLP.
+Algorithm~\ref{alg:phase_i} details such a procedure.
+Before going into details, we illustrate how an {\LPCC} solution may fail or succeed in identifying a feasible BNLP for different values of $\tau$. \begin{myexample} Consider the following {\MPEC}:

 with $a>1$.
-In the example, we set $a=1.1$. {For larger values of $\tau$ both branches are feasible for the {\LPCC}~\eqref{eq:lpec_full}, but only the branch $x_1 = 0, x_2 \geq 0$ is feasible for the {\MPEC}.
-On the other hand, for smaller values of $\tau$, also in the LPEC, only the branch $d_1 = 0, \geq d_2 \geq 0$ is feasible, thus the LPEC predicts only active set $(\I_1(x^*(\tau)+d),\I_2(x^*(\tau)+d))$, which results in a feasible BNLP.} Fig.~\ref{fig:feasibility_lpec} illustrates two sample solutions for $\mathrm{Reg}(\tau)$ and the corresponding $\mathrm{LPEC}(x^*(\tau),\rho)$.
+In the example, we set $a=1.1$.
+For larger values of $\tau$ both branches are feasible for the {\LPCC}~\eqref{eq:lpec_full}, but only the branch $x_1 = 0, x_2 \geq 0$ is feasible for the {\MPEC}.
+On the other hand, for smaller values of $\tau$, also in the LPEC, only the branch $d_1 = 0,\ d_2 \geq 0$ is feasible, thus the LPEC identifies only active sets $(\I_1(x^*(\tau)+d),\I_2(x^*(\tau)+d))$, which results in a feasible BNLP.
+Fig.~\ref{fig:feasibility_lpec} illustrates two sample solutions for $\mathrm{Reg}(\tau)$ (left plots) and the corresponding $\mathrm{LPEC}(x^*(\tau),\rho)$ (right plots).
 In this example, the smaller the parameter $a$ is the smaller $\tau$ must become. \end{myexample}

-{ We show below in Corollary~\ref{col:phase_i_feasibility} that if the MPEC admits a feasible point, then for sufficiently small $\tau$, the solution of the LPEC corresponds to the index set of a feasible BNLP.
-Consequently, the while loop in Algorithm~\ref{alg:phase_i} has finite termination. } In a practical implementation, a point is declared feasible if the constraint residual is below a certain tolerance~{\texttt{tol}\_h}.
+We show below in Corollary~\ref{col:phase_i_feasibility} that if the MPEC admits a feasible point, then for sufficiently small $\tau$, then a feasible point of the LPEC yields a complementarity active set corresponding to a feasible BNLP.
+Consequently, the while loop in Algorithm~\ref{alg:phase_i} has finite termination.
+In a practical implementation, a point is declared feasible if the constraint residual is below a certain tolerance~{\texttt{tol}$_h$}.
 Formally, we require $h(x)\leq \texttt{tol}_h$, where $h(x)$ is the total infeasibility defined as:

 with $c^-(x) =\min(0,c(x))$.